How we score mattresses and beds

 Refresh cadence

 The keyword signal extraction that drives the BedBoy Score runs automatically on a nightly cycle across the full active catalogue.
-As new verified-purchase reviews arrive on the retailer sites we import, the review pool grows and the signal counts update.
+As fresh customer reviews land on the retailer sites we import, the review pool grows and the signal counts update.
 A product that accumulates enough new reviews overnight to cross a scoring threshold will have an updated score the following morning.

 Manufacturer specification data (construction type, materials, firmness label) is updated when we become aware of a change.
 Specification changes are more infrequent than review volume changes but have a direct effect on the construction-type fallback signals for edge support and motion isolation.